Deadline Friday 23rd October 2026

 Imagine Awards - FAQs

-DO YOU HAVE ANY QUESTION ABOUT THE AWARDS?
+DO YOU HAVE ANY QUESTIONS ABOUT THE AWARDS?

 Browse the frequently asked questions below to see if your query is covered.
 If you don’t find the answer you’re looking for, feel free to get in touch with us via email.

-• The Imagine Awards celebrates teachers and built environment professionals who incorporate architecture and the wider built environment into the primary curriculum.
+• The Imagine Awards celebrates teachers who incorporate architecture and the wider built environment into their classroom as part of the primary or secondary curriculum or built environment professionals who engage with schools.

 By showcasing innovative teaching methods, the Imagine Awards encourages more educators to use the built environment as a tool for learning.